chrisgleissner/java-benchmarks/README.md

 java -jar target/benchmarks.jar
 ```

-All measurements below were performed on OpenJDK 11 and Ubuntu 18.04 run inside VirtualBox 5.2 on an Intel I7-6700K.
+All measurements below were obtained on OpenJDK 11 and Ubuntu 18.04 run inside VirtualBox 5.2 on an Intel I7-6700K clocked at 4.6GHz.
 All 4 cores were allocated to the VM.

 ### Counters